-The Land and Water Conservation Fund (LWCF), our nation’s most successful conservation and recreation funding program, was permanently reauthorized today.
+The Land and Water Conservation Fund (LWCF), our nation’s most successful conservation and recreation funding program, was permanently reauthorized.
 This is a resounding and historic win for land conservation from coast to coast and for our redwoods here in California!

-After earning strong support in both the Senate and House of Representatives — from both sides of the aisle — the president signed the John D. Dingell, Jr. Conservation, Management, and Recreation Act (S.47) into law today.
+After earning strong support in both the Senate and House of Representatives — from both sides of the aisle — the president signed the John D. Dingell, Jr. Conservation, Management, and Recreation Act (S.47) into law on March 12, 2019.
 This public lands package is the biggest conservation legislation to be considered by the federal government in a decade.

 Along with permanent reauthorization for LWCF, this public lands package protects more than two million acres, creates new national monuments, and preserves our wild and scenic rivers, among other benefits.
 With strong, bipartisan support it’s a historic win for our treasured public open spaces, forests, and wildlands from small city parks and playgrounds to our majestic redwood forests.

 Save the Redwoods League and our coalition of conservation colleagues are so thankful for the support of our members, the public at large, and our federal representatives for supporting this bill and making sure that it passed, decisively.

 And now, with LWCF permanently reauthorized, we can fulfill our commitment to expand the Headwaters Forest Reserve and protect Mailliard Ranch, permanently safeguarding the incredible redwood forests on those extraordinary properties.

 The Revival of the Land and Water Conservation Fund